Harris Tweed® weaving

 Issues affecting the viability of the craft

-With Harris Tweed having its own Act of Parliament, we have to ensure that all of our cloth is made from 100% pure virgin wool, dyed and spun at one of our 3 mills, hand woven by a registered weaver here on the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.
-However, a lot of people find this part of the charm of Harris Tweed.
+With Harris Tweed® having its own Act of Parliament, makers have to ensure that all of their cloth is made from 100 per cent pure virgin wool, dyed and spun at one of 3 mills, hand woven by a registered weaver in the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.
+However, a lot of people find this part of the charm of Harris Tweed®.

 Obtaining a loom is currently the greatest challenge for all wishing to enter into the sector, and this is something that potential weavers have to source before they can begin training.

 Association of Harris Tweed Weavers

 The Harris Tweed Authority maintains a database of all the registered weavers in the industry

 As of 2020, there are: